-GS XXX Continued Graduate Study - 0 credit hrs.
-For students who have completed all course requirements to meet the continuous enrollment policy.
+GS 699 Continuing Registration (CR) for Graduate Study - 1 credit hr.
+This course is intended for students who have completed course requirements for their graduate degree to meet the continuous enrollment policy.
 There is no limit on the number of times a student can enroll.
-Students completing the course will receive the final grade of "X," which will not count toward graduation.
+Continuing Registration (CR) students will be charged a CR fee of \$25 per term.
+Students completing the course will receive the final grade of "NA" which will not count toward student's graduation or GPA.
+Also, GR 699 cannot be used to meet credit requirements for the purposes of financial aid awards.
+Prerequisites: graduate standing.